 It seems 20 years or so is all the original headliner glue is designed for. (unless you live in Florida then its 20 months).
 My relocation to Florida undoubtedly hastened its demise.
 It was time to replace the headliner.
 The object was to remove the headliner and have a local upholstery shop replace the material.

 You need room for this project, and a couple of days.
 Although the local upholstery shop charged the same if they removed the headliner, I strongly recommend that you remove the headliner.
 These shops have a nasty habit of breaking stuff.

-Pop riveting the surround for the dome light.
+Prior to installing the headliner, pop rivet the surround for the dome light.

 Install the dome light and connect the wires.

 Maneuver one side of the shell into the metal "tabs" that support the shell.
-Position shell and bend all supporting tabs.
+Position shell and bend all supporting tabs. (yellow arrows photograph below).

-Headliner replacement complete
+Headliner replacement complete.

-This project can be difficult, however with some care you can get satisfactory results.
+This project can be difficult; however with some care you can get satisfactory results.
 Total cost, $200.00 US dollars.

 Jaguar XJ-S Home Page